Everyone who enters a dog show thinks they should win, otherwise why pay the entry fees? You

-squeeze into pull on your panty hose (or if you’re a man you just slip on some dress socks, lucky you), pack your car as though the world were ending and the foremost things on your mind were your dog’s beauty and comfort, and forget to throw in a couple of folding chairs but remember to bring 30lb of freeze-dried liver just in case you win Breed.
-Checking in with the steward you think, “nice, I can totally pull this off!”
+squeeze into pull on your panty hose at 5am, pack your car as though the world were ending and the foremost things on your mind were your dog’s beauty and comfort, and forget to throw in a couple of folding chairs but remember to bring 30lb of freeze-dried liver just in case you win Breed.
+Checking in with the steward you think, “nice, we can totally pull this off!”

 - The dog that won was better conformed than your dog.
-So maybe your dog doesn’t suck completely, but they just weren’t the best dog this day.
-It happens.
+Maybe your dog is pretty decent and they just weren’t the best dog this day under this judge.
+Try again tomorrow!

 - It’s your unlucky day.
 Your dog is throwing his hock out in a weird way or your bitch is extra bloaty from being in season or you feel unusually flustered.
 Maybe the show grounds have another event going on or you’re right next to an airport (been there).

 - Your dog hates showing.
 Even the most phenomenally gorgeous Lithuanian Puffin Snotzky might absolutely loath going in the ring, and a dog who hates what he’s doing is definitely not going to look good doing it.

-Basically, you have to accept that even when you are absolutely certain beyond a shadow of a doubt that you should have won, you will sometimes lose.
-And it really does suck.
-Showing dogs is not a sport for those with a sense of justice or fairness, because showing dogs (like life in general) is simply not fair or just.
-So enjoy your dog — even if he was today’s loser for Judge Effelbaumerschmeyer, he’s your everyday winner.
+Even when you are absolutely certain that you should have won you will sometimes lose.
+And it’s frustrating!
+Conformation is a subjective sport and you may never know why you won or lost.
+So enjoy your dog — even if he was today’s loser he’s your everyday winner.